-I know I won’t want to meet you again, despite how much you adore me.
+It hurts because I know I won’t want to meet you again, despite how much you adore me.

 I know things will not be so surreal with the next girl (or guy that smells nice), unless I get extremely lucky, which is statistically improbable and it will be in a different setting and I am growing old and it will be new memories and it will not be you.

 It hurts because deep down I know I have self-deceptive tendencies and tend to romanticise things too much.